 Cluster Lead Agency engagement

-UNICEF is a Cluster Lead Agency for the Nutrition Cluster at global level and leading or co-leading nutrition clusters at national and sub-national levels.
-UNICEF has invested a lot in its role as a CLA since activation of clusters in 2006, however a number of challenges that impact functioning of the clusters still remain.
-One of the significant achievements of the UNICEF role as a CLA was producing in 2015 a Cluster Coordination Guidance for Country offices that outlines roles and responsibilities of UNICEF’s staff in supporting and leading cluster approach at national level.
+UNICEF is a Cluster Lead Agency (CLA) for the GNC at global level and leading or co-leading nutrition clusters at national and sub-national levels.
+UNICEF has invested a lot in its role as a CLA since activation of clusters in 2006.
+One of the significant achievements of the UNICEF role as a CLA was producing in 2015 a Cluster Coordination Guidance for country offices that outlines roles and responsibilities of UNICEF’s staff in supporting and leading cluster approach at national level.

 GNC - CLA engagement objectives: